alpacahq/alpaca-docs/content/market-data/getting-started.md

 from alpaca_trade_api.stream import Stream
 ```

-After that, define the parameters used to instantiate an instance of the
+After that, define the parameters used to instantiate the
 class.
 These are the API key and secret, base url, and data feed.
 Then, pass
 these parameters into the Stream constructor and we'll be ready to stream data.